ezgior/ITU/README.md

 # Classification
-Classies people according to predicts if a new person's income is above or below 50k
+Classifies people according to predicts if a new person's income is above or below 50k